edai4science/edai4science.github.io/_pages/call.md

 ---
 layout: page
 permalink: /submissions/
-title: Call for Short Talks
+title: Call for Abstracts
-description: Short talks (10 - 15 min) are presentations of either published or ongoing research from  junior researchers.
+description: We solicit abstracts of either published or ongoing research from junior researchers.
+Authors of selected abstracts will have a chance to present a short talk on the same (10 min)
 nav: true
 nav_order: 3
 ---